 This piece first appeared in English in The Nation.

 Contrary to general impressions in the West, several Russian newspapers are politically independent, irreverent and lively.
 They also vary in content, initiating new features to appeal to their specific readerships.
 One of the most innovative is the democratic opposition newspaper Novaya Gazeta (The New Gazette), edited by Dmitri Muratov, and which includes former Soviet President Mikhail Gorbachev as a minority shareholder.
-During its tenth anniversary year, 2003, it ran an occasional series entitled “Novaya’s Questionnaire” (Anketa), asking prominent people to answer the same questions without the mediation of an editor or interviewer.
+During its tenth anniversary year, 2003, it ran an occasional series entitled “Novaya’s Questionnaire” (Anketa), asking prominent people to answer the same questions without the mediation of a good editor or interviewer.
 In this twentieth anniversary year, Novaya resumed the series.
 With few exceptions, the respondents have been Russian writers, political figures and other public personalities.
 One exception is Nation contributing editor Stephen F. Cohen, whose articles and books published in Moscow are known to many of Novaya’s readers.
 His “Questionnaire,” which appeared in the issue of October 14, is translated and posted below in a slightly edited form.

 1. What might alienate you when you meet a person for the first time?

 Excessive political correctness, which makes a meaningful intellectual or political relationship impossible; and excessive bad breath, which makes a close social relationship very difficult.